 - A departmental computer or computer access that meets or exceeds campus standards

-- Standard software for document management and unified communications
+- Standard software for document management and unified communications (voice, video and data)

 - A departmental telephone or telephone access, with extension number